• People

 As part of your business or other commercial dealings with the firm, we may collect or generate details about you to maintain our relationship with you and maintain contractual relations, for accounting and tax purposes and applicable legal and/or regulatory obligations.

-Prevent Misconduct, Abuse and Misuse
+Preventing Misconduct, Abuse, and Misuse

 Subject to our professional and ethical duties, we use personal information where we believe necessary to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the safety of any person, or violations of our terms of engagement.
 We also use personal information to protect and secure the Site and our information systems and networks.